KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

     Select function dialog.

 The function definition used to create calculated members are read from the formula.xml file, located at: ROOT/resources/yourTennant/Olap folder.
 Functions are divided by few different tabs.
 In particular,\ **Tab Recent** contains calculated members and calculated sets created by user and saved in cookies.
 If there are no sets/members stored in the cookies, that tab will be empty. **Tab Custom** is where to define custom functions.
 These functions can be used to make really complex operations that are not part of predefined MDX functions.
 There you can use combination of few functions together or use operators for complex mathematical  calculations.
 They are also defined in formulas xml.
 If a specific tab doesn’t contain any formula, it will not be displayed.
 The “Name” field is mandatory, indeed the creation of a function without a name is forbidden.
-In **Recent tab**, the “Name” field is hidden for  Figure 7.48 provides an example of edited formula in the formulas.xml file.
+In **Recent tab**, the “Name” field is hidden. the figure below provides an example of edited formula in the formulas.xml file.

 .. figure:: media/image188.png